VSkin

 How long does a CS2 trade lock last?

-Steam's official documentation describes the protection period as seven days, with the countdown tied to the exact moment each item entered your inventory rather than a single shared reset.
-Valve can adjust the duration at any time, so it is best to treat it as about a week rather than a fixed, guaranteed number.
+Steam's documentation describes the protection period as seven days, with the countdown tied to the exact moment each item entered your inventory rather than one shared reset.
+Valve can adjust the duration at any time, so treat it as about a week rather than a guaranteed number.

-Because the exact length can shift, do not rely on a hardcoded countdown.
-The precise unlock date is shown directly on the item itself in your CS2 inventory, so always check the item to know exactly when it becomes tradeable again.
+Because the exact length can shift, do not count seven days on a calendar.
+The precise unlock date is shown directly on the item in your CS2 inventory, so check the item itself.
+Once the window ends, the lock simply expires: the skin can be traded, sold, moved or modified, and the trade can no longer be reversed.

-What can and cannot you do with a trade-locked skin?
+What can and can't you do with a trade-locked skin?

 You can equip and use a trade-protected skin in-game immediately.
 There is no in-match penalty, the weapon looks and works exactly as it should, and you can inspect it normally.
-The lock only restricts how the item can be moved or changed outside of play.
+The lock only restricts how the item is moved or changed outside of play.

-While the lock is active you cannot trade the skin to another player, sell it on the Steam Community Market or any third-party marketplace, or move it into a storage unit.
+While it is active you cannot trade the skin to another player, sell it on the Steam Community Market or a third-party marketplace, or move it into a storage unit.
 You also cannot modify it: no applying or scraping stickers, no charms, no name tags, and no opening it if it is a case or capsule.

 What does the yellow shield icon mean?

-Trade-protected items are marked with a yellow shield icon in your CS2 inventory and in the trade interface.
-The shield is the quickest visual way to tell which skins are still inside their protection window and which are free to move.
+Trade-protected items carry a yellow shield in your CS2 inventory and in the trade interface.
+It is the quickest way to tell which skins are still inside their window and which are free to move.
+Hover the shield and Steam shows the exact date and time protection expires.

 Why does the CS2 trade lock exist?

-The trade lock exists for account security.
-If a scammer or attacker gains access to a Steam account and trades items away, trade protection gives a window in which those trades can be cancelled and the items returned to their original owner.
+Account security.
+If an attacker gains access to a Steam account and trades its items away, trade protection gives a window in which those trades can be cancelled and the items returned to their original owner.
 It turns trading into a reversible action for a limited time.

 Reversing trades is powerful, so it carries a deliberate cost.
-A reversal rolls back the protected trades from that window, the items go back to their original owner, and the account that requested the reversal is restricted from trading and using the Steam Community Market for 30 days.
-Importantly, only the account that initiates the reversal receives this penalty; the trading partner is not punished for someone else reversing.
+A reversal rolls back the protected trades from that window, and the account that requested it is restricted from trading and from using the Steam Community Market for 30 days.
+Only the account that initiates the reversal is penalised; the trading partner is not punished for someone else reversing.
+That price is what stops the feature being used as a casual undo button.

-Trade protection is often confused with the 15-day trade hold, but they are different mechanisms.
+The two get confused constantly, but they are different mechanisms.
 Trade protection is the item-level lock described above: it applies after a trade completes, lasts about a week, and lets the trade be reversed.

 Frequently asked questions